AILab-CVC/UniRepLKNet/README.md

   <img alt="License: Apache2.0" src="https://img.shields.io/badge/LICENSE-Apache%202.0-blue.svg"/>
 </a>

+**Star and watch me if you are interested in this project :)**

+**There may be some bugs.
+Please raise an issue if you get one.
+The code will be thoroughly tested in the next several days.**

 ## Motivation
 * We note that most architectures of the existing large-kernel ConvNets simply follow other models. **The architectural design for large-kernel ConvNets remains under-explored.**
 * The *universal perception ability* of Transformers is sparking in multimodal research areas (image, audio, video, time-series, *etc*).
 We are curious whether ConvNets can also deliver **universal perception ability across multiple modalities with a unified architecture**.